tomstark99/cenm-deployment-local/README.md

 12. Verify your gateway is up by navigating to http://localhost:8089

+13. Run setupAuth initially to create users in the global zone:

+    ```shell
+    cd cenm-auth/setup-auth
+    bash setupAuth.sh
+    ```

+    _Note: this script requires [jq](https://stedolan.github.io/jq/download/), a command line JSON processor that can be installed easily in various ways._

-13. Create a 'Main' subzone
+14. Create a 'Main' subzone

     Navigate to the cenm-tool directory